-They offer stand-alone options or a combination of learning opportunities–Courses, Experiences, Projects, Team Activities, College Credits.
+They offer stand-alone options or a combination of learning opportunities–Courses, Experiences, Projects, College Credits.
 These opportunities allow Lisa to demonstrate mastery of competencies.
 The result?
 Credit for a class, a high school diploma, or credit towards college.

-The Journeys don’t function in silos.
+The pathways don’t function in silos.
 Lisa doesn’t have to pick just one.
 For a credit, she needs the right combination of competencies, but she can tailor how she earns each one.
 In Economics, she may opt to earn a few competencies in a course, complete a project that shows mastery of additional competencies, and intern with an economist for the rest.

 As she works through her competencies, she has the help of dedicated instructors who teach and guide her through the process.
 She submits work regularly and checks in with her instructors weekly.